Byk3y/PREPAI/README.md

-# Prep AI — Expo UI Starter
+# PrepAI — Expo UI Starter

 A UI-first Expo + TypeScript starter for a gamified study app.
 This scaffold includes mock data and is ready for quick prototyping and demos.